quicwg/base-drafts/draft-ietf-quic-recovery.md

 Out-of-order packets SHOULD be acknowledged more quickly, in order to accelerate loss recovery.
 The receiver SHOULD send an immediate ACK when it receives a new packet which is not one greater than the largest received packet number.

-If a receiver processes multiple packets before sending any ACK frames in response, they MAY not send an immediate ack if the received packets form a contiguous sequence starting one larger than the largest acked.
+As an optimization, a receiver MAY process multiple packets before sending any ACK frames in response.
+In this case they can determine whether an immediate or delayed ack should be generated after processing incoming packets.

 ### ACK Ranges